Three offers unlimited data plans from £22 per month. See Three’s best unlimited data deals & compare the plans available.

 Three Unlimited Data Plans

-In the UK, Three currently offers “truly unlimited data” plans from £20 per month.
-This is available exclusively to customers ordering through this link and is discounted from the normal price of £25 per month.
+In the UK, Three currently offers “truly unlimited data” plans from £22 per month.
+This is discounted from the normal price of £26 per month.

 On all of Three’s unlimited data plans (including ‘Unlimited Lite’), you’ll get unlimited UK minutes and unlimited UK texts.
 You’ll also get unlimited personal hotspot, along with 5G at no extra cost.
 There’s also the Three+ app for exclusive offers from a range of brands such as Cineworld and Caffè Nero.